-- Push in the GFCI "TEST" button.
-The GFCI "RESET" button should pop out indicating the GFCI receptacle has been "tripped" and interrupted 120-volt power. - □ Push in the GFCI "RESET" button to restore 120-volt power.
+Push in the GFCI "TEST" button.
+The GFCI "RESET" button should pop out indicating the GFCI receptacle has been "tripped" and interrupted 120-volt power.
+Durch in the CECI "DECET" button to restore 120 year mayor

+Push in the GFCI "RESET" button to restore 120-volt power.